The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 # Weaponskills

-Also known as your Global Cooldown (GCD) actions, weaponskills form the backbone upon which you weave the meat of your rotation - your Abilities (off-GCD actions).
-These skills are strung together in specific orders to form combos, which amplify their effects.
+Also known as your GCD actions, weaponskills form the backbone upon which you weave the meat of your rotation - your abilities (oGCD actions).
+These skills are strung together in specific orders to form combos which amplify the skill effects.

 ## The Chaotic Spring Combo